 Wicked Island at O.J.
 Watson Park

 The Campbells have been haunting Wichita and its surrounding areas since 2012.
 They offer an ever-changing treacherous walk through a wooded island where your nightmares may become reality.
 This perennial favorite among Wichita haunted attractions is Wicked Island at O.J.
 Watson Park, presented by Plant Kingdom and the City of Wichita.
-It is recommended for children ages 6 and older and runs Friday and Saturday nights in October.
+It is recommended for children ages 6 and older begins Sept.
+29 and runs Friday and Saturday nights in October.
 All visitors under the age of 12 must be accompanied by an adult.
-Timed tickets are available online and general admission tickets are available on site from 7:30 to 10:30 p.m.
+Timed tickets are available online and general admission tickets are available on site from 7:30 to 11:30 p.m.

 Field of Screams and Clown Town